Generic eigenstate preparation via measurement-based purification: Abstract

 \section{Abstract}

-Out of the general thought, a quantum system can be prepared into a target eigenstate through repeated measurements on a coupled ancillary qubit rather than direct transitions in the Hamiltonian.
-In this work, we find that the positive operator-valued measures (POVMs) on the system, which is induced by the projective measurement on the qubit, can filter out the unwanted states except the target one.
-We discuss the measurement-based purification of entanglement in which maximally entangled states (Bell states and GHZ states) can be distilled from the maximally mixed states, and demonstrate the significant acceleration of a stimulated Raman adiabatic passage (STIRAP).
-Our scheme is not limited to the nondegenerate systems and allows arbitrary eigenstate generation.
-It offers a promising way to a generic state-preparation algorithm, enriching the functionalities of general quantum measurement.
+It is not a general opinion that that a quantum system could be purified into a target eigenstate via repeated measurements on a coupled qubit rather than direct transitions in the Hamiltonian.
+The projective measurement on the ancillary qubit gives rise to the positive operator-valued measures on the system that can filter out the unwanted states except the target one.
+In application, we discuss the measurement-based entanglement purification by which maximally entangled states (Bell states and Greenberger-Horne-Zeilinger states) can be distilled from the maximally mixed states or separable states.
+We also demonstrate the significant acceleration of a stimulated Raman adiabatic passage assisted by similar measurements.
+Our scheme allows arbitrary eigenstate preparation and reveals efficiency in multipartite systems for subspace purification.
+It offers a promising and generic quantum-control framework enriching the functionalities of quantum measurement.